SeanCode86/SeanCode86/README.md

      However this by no means defuncts my ability to build web apps with languages like JavaScript, React, etc.

 - 💻 Currently, I am learning about Blockchain Technology, and trying to wrap my head around the Elliptical Curve Cryptography of
      Cryptocurrencies like Bitcoin, Litecoin and Monero.
 I also like The-Open-Network (TON), as well as Polkadot & Algorand.
+I have a keen interest in the way social media works, what influences it has, in both a postive and negative context.
+I enjoy learnig about how there are diffirent ways to stream data, hence I've just started learning about Apache Kafka.
+I also am learning how to use Google's QuantumAI Platform, as Quantum Mechanics is of a great personal interest of mine.
+I believe Quantum Processors will be a reality, and it has a great benefit for the future of the business world.
+My ultimate aim or personal goal of mine, is to run AI libraries on the Seycamore Device, through using the Cirq Library of the Platform, perhaps find a way to build an AI Oracle of Blockchains, to better protect individuals, wanting to genuinely and ethically use blockchain technology for their own financial freedom

-- 💞️ I’m looking to collaborate on "Pythonic" Projects to furtherly increase my reputation to recruiters in a more like, "niche'"-like sense, also have some fun, challenge myself and my own abilities.
-I would like to get better clued up on security scripting, blockchain development and projects which focus on the presentation and access to information.
-I do feel strongly about fixing the problem of how information is presented, and accessed in user experience.
-It's a big reason why I advocate cryptocurrency, if that can make any sense to you! 😉
+- 💞️ I would like to maybe callobrate on Pythonic projects, where Financial Technologies, work hand in hand with Cyber Security.
+I do enjoy matters to do with security, wether it be in a digital paradigm or not.
+The way crimes are performed in the modern day is something of intruiging interest to me.
+I like to imagine ways or solutions to mitigate its effect on modern day systems, and to teach individuals about my ideas.
+I have been told I have a unquie talent to teach things to individuals, and to easily refine complicated matters, to indivduals, who are not technically inclined.

 - 📫 How to reach me ...
-For now -> captainbrunton@gmail.com or mrY2k@mail.com
+For now -> captainbrunton@gmail.com or mrY2k@mail.com or you may send me a short message on Telegram @GalaxyBrainGuyDude.
+I will try assist and answer any questions or queries you may have.

 ## 🏠 Projects

 1. **🤖SBO_FintechBot**          (Python)
 2. **🤖JoburgFoodRescue-Bot**    (Python)
-3. **🔋Battery Time Web App**    (JavaScript)
+3. **🔋BackApp**    (A Metamorphism of Python & JavaScript)
 4. **🔥Firenance!
 Network**               (Python)
 5. **🎨JuSt4KiX NFT Collection** (Python)